Smokers Skin Damage: 10 Ways Smoking Harms Your Skin Health

-What are the Effects of Smoking on Your Skin?
+What are the Effects of tobacco on Your Skin?

 Cigarettes contain toxins that create free radicals when smoked, leading to oxidative stress which restricts oxygen intake of the skin, resulting in temporary and permanent harm.